getindata/dbt-airflow-factory/docs/configuration.rst

      - string
      -
      - dbt
-     - Path to the dbt executable.
-Use this to specify custom dbt wrappers or non-standard installations.
-Replaces deprecated ``execution_script`` from ``execution_env.yml``.
+     - Path to the dbt executable. **Only works with execution_mode: LOCAL (bash).** Use this to specify non-standard dbt installations or custom paths in local execution.
+Not supported for Kubernetes or Docker execution modes.
    * - dbt_cmd_global_flags
      - list of strings
      -